hpcuantwerpen/UAntwerpen-easyconfigs/a/ASE/README.md

 ## EasyConfig

 Nothing special here.
-We've chosen to install ASE together with all missing dependencies through a "Bundle" EasyConfig.
-This does imply that we need to set `PYTHONPATH` by hand.
+We've chosen to install ASE together with all missing dependencies through a "PythonBundle" EasyBlock (from 2020a on) of a "Bundle" EasyBlock.
+The latter requires setting `PYTHONPATH` by hand.

-## Checking the build result
+## Checking the build result of Python packages

-* Search in the EasyBuild log file for `python setup` to see if the compilation did not produce errors.
+* Search in the EasyBuild log file for `python setup` or `pip install` (depending on the installation method) to see if the compilation  did not produce errors.
 Some packages have Python fallback code if the compilation fails, so the standard EasyBuild sanity check will not detect these problems, but the result will be a much slower Python package.